ghaiklor/node-print-message/README.md

 var printMessage = require('print-message');

 printMessage([
-    "You can set your own options for border", "borderColor",
+    "You can set your own options for border"
-    "borderSymbol",
-    "sideSymbol",
-    "leftTopSymbol",
-    "leftBottomSymbol",
-    "rightTopSymbol",
-    "rightBottomSymbol"
 ], {
     borderColor: 'green',
     borderSymbol: '│',